 - Also, water tends to drip down the apron and onto the floor or cabinet doors.

 d.
-Vessel Sink for Vanity Tops
+Vessel Sink

 The Vessel Sink makes a beautiful addition to any home as it adds uniqueness and creates a focal point for the bathroom.
 It is a basin fixed on top of a vanity top or is placed partially recessed.
 Combine it with either a deck or a wall-mounted faucet.